Non-small cell lung cancerLung cancer - non-small cell; NSCLC

 - Increased chance for infection from suppression of the immune system.

 - Severe drop in white blood cells (neutropenia).
 Certain chemotherapy drugs, such as taxanes, pose a higher risk for this complication than other drugs.
-A drug called granulocyte colony-stimulating factor (filgrastim and lenograstim) can improve the white blood cell count.
+A drug called granulocyte colony-stimulating factor (filgrastim) can improve the white blood cell count.

 - Abnormal blood clotting (thrombocytopenia).